|

 http://pqasb.pqarchiver.com/washingtonpost/search.html

-Death notices are searchable for free for 90
+Death notices are searchable free for 90 days.

-results will display the name and first 25 words
+will display the name and first 25 words of the

-of the death notice.
-There is a $2.50 fee to
+death notice.
+There is a fee to view the full

-view the full text of a death notice.
-Once
+text of a death notice.
+Once purchased, the

-purchased, the full text of the death notice,
+full text of the death notice, photograph (if

-photograph (if available) and Guest Book will be
+available) and Guest Book will be online for 24

-October 2001 would be available at local public
+would be available at local public libraries on

-libraries on micro-film.
-The New York Times also
+microfilm.
+The New York Times also has an

 This website generally goes back to 1990 or a